AashaniSamarakoon/Product_Managment/README.md

    cd backend
    npm start
    ```
-   Backend will run on http://localhost:5001

 2. **Start the frontend (in a new terminal)**
    ```bash
    npm run dev
    ```
-   Frontend will run on http://localhost:3000

 ## Demo Credentials